OPT Basics

 What is OPT?

-OPT (Optional Practical Training) is 12 months of work authorization for F-1 international students after completing their academic program in the United States.
+OPT (Optional Practical Training) is 12 months of work authorization for F-1 international students after completing their academic program in the United States, as authorized under 8 CFR § 214.2(f)(10)(ii).

-OPT allows F-1 students to work in positions directly related to their major field of study.
+According to USCIS, OPT allows F-1 students to work in positions directly related to their major field of study.
 Students apply using Form I-765 to USCIS.
-STEM degree holders can extend OPT by an additional 24 months, for a total of 36 months of work authorization.
+STEM degree holders can extend OPT by an additional 24 months under the 2016 STEM OPT Final Rule (Federal Register, Vol. 81, No. 48), for a total of 36 months of work authorization.

 Key Facts